TitouanT/testTriangle/README.md

 # testTriangle

-you can try it in your browser at this link: https://titouant.github.io/testTriangle/
+You can try it in your browser at this link: https://titouant.github.io/testTriangle/